bernardograssi/ai/aiprojects/aiproject1/src/project1/readme.md

 ## Algorithm to Find Path
-In order to find the path from the initial setup, the program creates a initial state, which represents the initial setup, with all the objects related to it, such as the piles, the freecells, the foundations etc. Given an initial state, the program calculates all the possible actions in that state and calculate a heuristic value for each state.
+In order to find the path from the initial setup, the program creates a initial state, which represents the initial setup, with all the objects related to it, such as the piles, the freecells, the foundations etc.

+Given an initial state, the program calculates all the possible actions in that state and calculate a heuristic value for each state.
 A heuristic value is an attribute of each state object (GameState).
 For each of those states, the program calculates each possible action from it and keeps searching until a goal state is found.

-The program uses Alpha-Beta prunning to perform a search over all the possible states, keeps a stack containing the path to the current state, keeps a lsit of forbidden paths, in order to escape dead-ends and infinite loops.
+The program uses Alpha-Beta prunning to perform a search over all the possible states, keeps a stack containing the path to the current state, keeps a list of forbidden paths, in order to escape dead-ends and infinite loops.

 ## Results
 The program gets the path in 85-90% of the times.
 In the situations that it does not, it outputs to the screen a message saying that the path could not be found.